All on 4 in Mexico

 Once the patient’s mouth has healed, a second visit will be required to take new measurements and impressions of the mouth.
 After this, the final denture will be created using the material that you and your doctor chose.
 Sometimes a third visit is required to test the final prosthesis.

-How long is the All-on-4 process in Mexico?
+How long is the

-The all-on-4 process is different for every person.
+The All on 4 process is different for every person.
 Treatment times depend on a lot of factors, such as the quality of the patient’s bone, their general health or pre-existing conditions, how well the body accepts the implants, the complexity of the case, etc. You can expect to visit your dentist at least two times.

 We have a great video with Dr. Nestor talking about this procedure.
 Please watch the video below for an in-depth explanation.

-How much does an All-on-4 in Mexico cost?
+How much does an

-When you begin to look for information about the cost of an all-on-4, you will find that prices are all over the place.
+When you begin to look for information about the cost of an All on 4, you will find that prices are all over the place.

-Here is a list of things that could influence the price of an all-on-4 in Mexico:
+Here is a list of things that could influence the price of an All on 4 in Mexico:

 • Implant brand & material